 - Have been a Director for a minimum of five years

 As a Fellow of the IoD, you would be entitled to use the designation FIoD after your name for the duration of your Fellowship.
-In addition to the prestige of Fellowship and your existing membership benefits, you would also have access to the enhanced package of benefits for full details click here.
+In addition to the prestige of Fellowship and your existing membership benefits, you would also have access to an enhanced package of benefits.